Expertium/expertium.github.io/NihongoScore.md

 For evaluation of the goodness-of-fit, I used two metrics: Spearman's rank correlation coefficient, and RMSE is calculated as the square root of the average of squared errors.
 Spearman's correlation coefficient is more appropriate here than Pearson's because Spearman's works better when one of the variables is ordinal (as opposed to continuous).

+I ended up being unsatisfied with the performance of a linear model, so I made a simple [multilayer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron), NihongoScore-19N.
+It has 92 parameters and uses the same 19 features described above.
+I trained it using `scipy.optimize.minimize`, which is very dumb and inefficient, and if I used pytorch I could probably speed it up by x100 or even x1000, but I don't know it well enough, and I didn't want to spend a month just to set up the optimization procedure.

+Since this is a highly non-linear model with a lot of parameters, I made the optimization procedure more sophisticated just for this model — I split the data into a "train set" and a "test set" with a 70:30 ratio.
+I made sure that the proportions of levels (Complete Beginner, Beginner, Intermediate, Advanced) are very close in both datasets.
+Then I trained the model on the train set while keeping an eye out for the test set RMSE.
+If test set RMSE starts increasing while the train set RMSE decreases, that means the model is overfitting.
+The final parameters selected for the model are the ones that minimize the *test* set loss, since it's a better indicator of performance: it tells you how well the model performs on new data that it hasn't seen during training on.
+The results below show *test* set RMSE and Spearman's correlation coefficient for NihongoScore-19N.
+For other models, train set = test set = full dataset.

 ![RMSE](https://github.com/user-attachments/assets/3428265b-46f7-4491-b858-13f23340a159)

 Below is a table comparing all of the different versions: